 Fibromyalgia Symptoms and Neuralgia

-Since fibromyalgia patients are already in pain, neuralgia symptoms may be written off as just being a part of the condition.
+Since fibromyalgia patients are already in pain, neuralgia symptoms can be mistaken as part of the condition.
 However, neuralgia often leads to abnormal sensations in the skin, tenderness, and trigger points that are sensitive to the touch.

 Some of the nerves that are often affected when a person has fibromyalgia lead to a feeling of swelling in the hands and feet when no swelling actually is occurring.
 This often occurs in the morning when one is first waking up.
 Trigeminal neuralgia refers to pain in the face that can be triggered by things as simple as brushing one’s teeth or smiling.